jamesvhunter/class_assignment/README.md

   4. Appropriately labels the data set with descriptive variable names.
   5. Creates an independent tidy data set with the average of each variable for each activity and each subject.

 A description of the output of run_analysis.R script.
+The output is a dataframe called summary_df with 180 observations and 68 variables.

-Col 1: subject - A unique identifier for each subject in the study
+Var 1: subject - A unique identifier for each subject in the study

-Col 2: activity - A description of the activity the subject was doing when measurement was taken.
+Var 2: activity - A description of the activity the subject was doing when measurement was taken.
 Each person performed six activities (WALKING,WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.

-Col 3-68: The average of each feature for the given activity and subject.
+Var 3-68: The average value of each feature for the given activity and subject.

 Description of Features: